 Knot Farm will Mill your Logs at our Lumber Yard

 Do you have trees you want to turn into lumber?
-Knot Farm will be happy to turn your Logs to Lumber using the TimberKing 200.
-Once you contact one of our team members and photos have been sent we can determine if the wood you are looking to have milled is useable, then we start the process.
+Knot Farm will be happy to turn your Logs to Lumber using the TimberKing 2000.
+Once you contact one of our team members and photos have been sent we can determine if the wood is usable, then we start the process.
 If access to the area for photos is limited or nil, or log quality or yield is questionable, a site visit and evaluation is advised.
 There’s a $50 one time fee for the visit, however that cost will be deducted from the final milling bill.

 Getting the wood to the Sawmill.

 Hopefully you have a trailer and tractor to load up the logs, doesn’t everyone?
 If you don’t have heavy duty loading equipment we can arrange to pick your logs up.
-The cost will be determined by the size and amount of logs, you will be provided with a quote to clear and haul the logs from your property to Knot Farm.
+The cost will be determined by the size and amount of logs.
+You will be provided with a quote to clear and haul the logs from your property to Knot Farm.
+In the event you don’t want to keep the logs and they are determined to be good for milling, the cost of removal can be negotiated.

 Saw milling generates 3 products.
 Finished dimensional lumber of varying sizes, slab wood and sawdust.